 Mozambique's Nyusi begins 2nd term amid violent challenges

-Mozambique's President Filipe Nyusi is all set to swear in for a second and final term on Wednesday after five turbulent years in office amid two armed insurgencies.
-Nyusi won re-election in October with 73 percent of the vote, while the opposition alleged irregularities.
+Mozambique's President Filipe Nyusi was sworn in for a second and final term on Wednesday after five turbulent years in office amid two armed insurgencies.
+Nyusi won re-election in October with 73% of the vote, while the opposition alleged irregularities.

 Cabo Delgado, Nyusi's home province, is home to two giant natural gas projects worth billions of dollars that Mozambique hopes will transform it into a middle-income country.
 Work has begun on one of the projects, which changed ownership last year from US-based Anadarko to French oil major Total, with the aim to start producing liquified natural gas before Nyusi's mandate ends in late 2024.
 The second project, led by ExxonMobil, is set to reach a final investment decision this year.